Jwu44/YourMum/product/task.md

-# TASK-01: Google calendar integration via mcp server
+# TASK-01: Google calendar integration
 Status: In Progress

 ## Current Progress
 - Backend API routes have been created in backend/apis/calendar_routes.py:
   - `/api/calendar/connect` (POST): Connect user to Google Calendar after authorization
   - `/api/calendar/events` (GET): Fetch user's calendar events for a specific date
-- MCP server configuration exists in mcp.json with the server URL
 - Frontend implementation:
+  - We already ask user to select their google calendar scope as seen in @firebase.ts
   - Fixed import for GoogleAuthProvider in AuthContext.tsx
   - Updated calendar.ts to correctly import auth from '@/auth/firebase'
   - Refactored dashboard.tsx to use calendarApi.fetchEvents() which automatically handles auth